mit-satori/getting-started/satori-getting-started.rst

 `https://groups.mit.edu/webmoira/ <https://groups.mit.edu/webmoira/>`__

 and select "Create a new list".
 Follow the steps on the web pages, selecting the "Moira" group, "Active", "NFS Group" and "Public Options".
+Once the group is created notify the systems administration team that you wish the group to be activated on Satori.
+The WebMoira interface can then be used to manage group membership.